You can always tell when Andy Cooper is winding up to tell a story.

 The other passengers regarded their fellow traveler in silence for a long moment.
 They all knew Cooper’s General Store was struggling.

-Then the bearded man turned to the conductor.
+Then the white-bearded man turned to the conductor.
 “How much money do you need to buy the wood that will get us to Carding?”

 The conductor started using his fingers to calculate.